Clubmates Travel is now a registered NDIS provider!

-This is the insurance system that operates, and at times is confused with the agency that administers it.
+This is the name of theinsurance system that is in operation, and at times is confused with the agency that administers it.

 The participant decides to allow the NDIA or the agency to manage the money for them rather than self-managing or using a Plan Manager.

-If you self-manage your Plan, it means you manage the financial areas of the plan such as budgeting and claiming money through the portal to pay service providers.
+Self-managing your Plan means you manage the financial areas of the plan such as budgeting and claiming money through the portal to pay service providers.

 Plan managers are financial bodies, both private and not for profit, who claim money from the NDIS to pay for all the various NDIS-approved areas of a participant’s life from the plan.

 Both these job roles are very similar.
 Support Coordinators have a higher education and therefore should be more skilled; Coordinators of Supports do the same role but at a cheaper rate.
 They both work for the participant assisting to find services to assist with using the plan and ensuring the money is utilised correctly.

 A provider is an NDIS-approved company or disability service that provides product or services that can be claimed from the NDIS.